25 February 1940 - 8 March 2019

-Born in Caithness in 1940, Donald Campbell grew up in Edinburgh, where he still lives.
-A full-time writer since 1974, he is active as playwright, theatre historian, stage director, script writer and poet.
-He is an Honorary Fellow of the Association of Scottish Literary Studies and a Life Member of the Writers' Guild of Great Britain.
+Born in Caithness in 1940, Donald Campbell grew up in Edinburgh.
+A full-time writer since 1974, he was active as a playwright, theatre historian, stage director, script writer and poet.
+He was an Honorary Fellow of the Association of Scottish Literary Studies and a Life Member of the Writers' Guild of Great Britain.

 Campbell made his directorial debut with a production of John McGrath's Plugged into History during the Edinburgh Festival of 1986.
 Since then, his productions have included a revival of his own Blackfriars Wynd, two adaptations of Scott novels, The Heart of Midlothian (Edinburgh Old Town Festival, 1988) and St. Ronan's Well (Border Festival, 1989) a touring revival of Tom Wright's There Was a Man (Capstride Theatre, 1994) and the first English language version of Malin Lagerlof's The Lighthouse Prisoner (Northlands Festival, 1996).

 As a poet, Campbell had published a substantial body of work, six full collections being represented in his Selected Poems: 1970-1990 (Galliard, 1990).
 Other work included six television plays, some fifty radio programmes, three short films and two volumes of theatre history; A Brighter Sunshine (polygon, 1983) and Playing for Scotland (Mercat Press, 1996) together with his cultural history of Edinburgh, published in the Cities of the Imagination series from Signal Books of Oxford (20001).